Skip to content

 many=True,

-create_ops=["add"], # Allow only add operation
+create_ops=["add"], # Allow only "add" operation when creating

-update_ops=["add", "remove"] # Allow only add and remove operations
+update_ops=["add", "remove"] # Allow only "add" and "remove" operations when updating

 )